US World Cup win proves women should be paid the same as men, team says

 The soccer team's 2-0 victory against the Netherlands proved that the US women are still at the top of the game -- and, the athletes say, that they should be paid as equal to men.

 "At this moment of tremendous pride for America, the sad equation remains all too clear, and Americans won't stand for it anymore.
-These athletes generate more revenue and garner higher TV ratings but get paid less simply because they are women," said Molly Levinson, spokeswoman for the US Women's National Team Players Association.
+These athletes generate more revenue and garner higher TV ratings but get paid less simply because they are women," said Molly Levinson, spokeswoman for the USWNT players in their equal pay lawsuit.

 "It is time for the Federation to correct this disparity once and for all."